babelomics/MIGNON/1_installation.md

 # Requirements

-From a programmatic perspective, MIGNON is a chain of tasks written in the [Workflow Description Language](https://github.com/openwdl/wdl).
+From a computing perspective, MIGNON is a chain of tasks written in the [Workflow Description Language](https://github.com/openwdl/wdl).
 Users need to install and download the following software to be able to run it:

 ## [Java](https://www.java.com/es/download/)